-Started your course and haven’t applied for funding yet?
+Starting your course in January or April and haven’t applied for funding yet?

 Don't worry, you still have time; but it’s vital that you apply early as possible.
 It’s important your funding is in place so you can start your academic career without any financial worries.
-If you are starting in September then you still need to apply now to ensure that your student finance is in place ready for the start of term.
+If you are starting this academic year then you still need to apply now to ensure that your student finance is in place ready for the start of term.

 For full time undergraduate students there are a range of financial options available if you’re considering studying with us – including tuition fee and maintenance loans, scholarships and bursaries.
 The Student Loan Company’s student finance calculator (opens in new window) is a useful tool to see how much you could receive.

-Applications for part time and postgraduate funding open in late Spring.
+Applications for part time and postgraduate funding open in late Spring for next academic year.
 Visit student finance on the gov.uk website (opens in new window) to find out more about the application processes and eligibility criteria.

 You or your parents/guardian/partner may be asked to provide evidence to support your funding application, so it’s important to check your emails and ensure this is provided promptly.